 - Florida Blue

 - UnitedHealthcare (Golden Rule)

 A health insurance agent or broker can help you compare the available options for short-term health insurance in Florida and decide which plan will be the best fit for you.
-Some things you’ll want to consider are the allowable plan durations (some insurers cap their plans at shorter durations than the maximum the state allows), whether the insurer offers guaranteed renewability, and the specific health benefits the plan covers.
+Some things you’ll want to consider are the allowable plan durations (some insurers cap their plans at shorter durations than the maximum the state allows), whether the insurer offers guaranteed renewability, the specific health benefits the plan will provide, and the coverage limitations of the policy.
 For example, most short-term health insurance plans do not cover prescription drugs, but some do, so you’ll want to carefully read the details of the plan you’re considering.

 Who can get short-term health insurance in Florida

 Short-term health insurance plans in Florida can be purchased by those who can meet the underwriting guidelines used by insurers.
 In general, this means being a resident of the Sunshine State under 65 years old (some insurers put the age limit at 64 years) and in fairly good health.